D2-mods/Better-IWD-Pregen/README.md

 **Game-specific info:**
 - PSTEE: "No mage school restrictions" not available. (note: many PSTEE spells use hardcoded projectiles or effects, so the damage ones only apply to a few spells)
-- BG1 (classic): "Damage party friendly" not available
+- BG1 (classic): "Damage party friendly" not available.
 - IWD1/IWD2 (classic): Projectiles that apply damage directly are skipped for damage tweaks (ex.
 Agannazar's Scorcher).
 Most spells like fireball, skull trap, etc. will be patched.
+If unsure, test spell on PCs before using.
 - IWD2: "No mage school restrictions" will change all arcane spells to Generalist school.
-This is required to make all spells learnable by all specialists (note: editing listmage.2da doesn't work for this).
+This is the only way to make it work for IWD2.
+This means that bonuses from feats or other sources will not apply.
+(Specialists will still have a bonus spell slot and will still be identified as the specialist for scripts and dialogues.)

 --